musingstudio/pherephone/readme.md

 A _Pherephonon_ in Greek is someone who doesn't have his own voice and just repeats things other said. _Pherephone_ is an ActivityPub relay.
 You set it up to follow a few accounts and it Announces everything they post.

+## Use cases

+Pherephone is meant to bring multiple fediverse accounts, even across platforms, into a single followable ActivityPub Actor.

+For example, you might have multiple [Mastodon](https://joinmastodon.org) accounts, or mix them with [PixelFed](https://pixelfed.org/) profiles, [WriteFreely](https://writefreely.org) blogs, and [PeerTube](https://joinpeertube.org/) channels.
+Pherephone makes it easy to give your audience a single handle to follow all of them at once.

 ## How to run

 Download the binary, edit `config.ini` and `actors.json` to your liking and run it.